Daily High to Daily Low: Is It Safe to Buy ONEOK Inc. (OKE)?

 OKE’s Market Performance

-OKE stocks went down by -4.30% for the week, with a monthly drop of -3.47% and a quarterly performance of -4.35%, while its annual performance rate touched 80.06%.
-The volatility ratio for the week stands at 2.31% while the volatility levels for the past 30 days are set at 2.47% for ONEOK Inc..
-The simple moving average for the period of the last 20 days is -3.76% for OKE stocks with a simple moving average of 7.09% for the last 200 days.
+OKE stocks went up by 3.28% for the week, with a monthly drop of -1.62% and a quarterly performance of 0.57%, while its annual performance rate touched 94.28%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 2.60% for ONEOK Inc..
+The simple moving average for the period of the last 20 days is 1.88% for OKE stocks with a simple moving average of 11.16% for the last 200 days.

 Analysts’ Opinion of OKE